 There is currently an approved community regulation on the international transport of goods and passengers by road to and from the United Kingdom.
-It's REGULATION (EU) 2019/501 OF THE EUROPEAN PARLIAMENT AND THE COUNCIL of 25 March 2019 on common rules ensuring basic road freight and road passenger connectivity with regard to the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the Union.
+It is Regulation (EU) 2019/501 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 25 March 2019 on common rules ensuring basic road freight and road passenger connectivity with regard to the withdrawal of the United Kingdom of Great Britain and Northern Ireland from the Union.

-The aforementioned Regulation establishes temporary measures within the Union for UK carriers (until 31 December 2019) to avoid the interruption of international road transport.
+The aforementioned Regulation establishes temporary measures within the Union for UK carriers (until 31 December 2019) in order to prevent the interruption of international road transport.

 The approved text of aforementioned community regulation also governs the regular international transport of passengers by road to and from the United Kingdom, and seeks to establish temporary measures to avoid interrupting international road transport.

-The aforementioned Regulation recognises the validity of any authorisations issued prior to the date of application of the Regulation until 31 December 2019, as well as of those that are still valid if they have been renewed or modified, in accordance with the rules and procedures of articles 6 to 11 of Regulation (EC) No 1073/2009, to conduct permitted regular and special regular coach and bus services for hire and reward.
-(Article 4 of EU Regulation 2019/501), which may continue to be used for a period not to extend beyond 31 December 2019.
+The aforementioned Regulation recognises the validity of any authorisations issued prior to the date of application of the Regulation until 31 December 2019, as well as of those that are still valid if they have been renewed or modified, in accordance with the rules and procedures of articles 6 to 11 of Regulation (EC) No 1073/2009, to conduct permitted regular and special regular coach and bus services for hire and reward (Article 4 of EU Regulation 2019/501), which may continue to be used for a period not to extend beyond 31 December 2019.

-During the period of validity of the included contingency measures, the aforementioned Regulation provides that, in carrying out the permitted operations of the international transport of passengers and freight, drivers must comply with the initial and ongoing training requirements provided by Directive 2003/59/EC.
+During the period of validity of the included contingency measures, the aforementioned Regulation provides that, in carrying out the permitted operations involving the international transport of passengers and freight, drivers must comply with the initial and ongoing training requirements specified in Directive 2003/59/EC.